What is formaldehyde?

 The U.S. Environmental Protection Agency recommends the use of “exterior-grade” pressed-wood products to limit formaldehyde exposure in the home.
 Formaldehyde levels in homes and work settings can also be reduced by ensuring adequate ventilation, moderate temperatures, and reduced humidity levels through the use of air conditioners and dehumidifiers.

 - National Toxicology Program.
-Formaldehyde, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Formaldehyde, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed December 5, 2022.

 - U.S. Environmental Protection Agency.
-Formaldehyde, An Introduction to Indoor Air Quality.
-Washington, DC: U.S. Environmental Protection Agency, 2014.
+Formaldehyde.
+Washington, DC: U.S. Environmental Protection Agency, 2013.
 Available online.
-Last accessed December 18, 2014.
+Last accessed February 14, 2019.